RecipeMD/RecipeMD/specification.md

       however be a breaking change for implementations, since it changes the interface of the *ingredient group*  data type in a way that may not be backwards compatible.
+- Clarify the behavior of multiple lists following an ingredient group heading.

 ### Version 2.3.5 (2022-08-14)